Updated: 21 April 2020

 “Your mind will quit a thousand times before your body will.
 Feel the fear and do it anyway!” – Anonymous

 I have to be absolutely honest: Muay Thai is not easy.
 Most of the movements are simple but training will exhaust you thoroughly.
-As I always say, anything easy is not worth doing.
+There’s a saying, “anything easy is not worth doing”.
 I remember this guy from my gym, Mikhail, who looked like the fittest dude.
 Really ripped guy.
 Mikhail just happens to be a triathlete and even he was feeling worn out after each training.
 So don’t sweat it.

 What is Muay Thai Training Like?

 No kicking of banana trees, no punching blind-folded, no meditating under waterfalls.
 Basically, none of that bullshit stuff you see in Jean-Claude Van Damme’s Kickboxer.

 There is no standard curriculum or formalized structure for Muay Thai.
 Around the world, training is carried out mostly based on the trainer’s own training experience.
 These days, Muay Thai gyms are run by trainers of every level and experience imaginable.
 Back in Thailand, however, the fight camp style of training is executed in a similar fashion across almost all camps founded on time-tested formulas.
 Fighters train twice a day: once in the morning around 8am and again in the afternoon around 3pm.
 A typical session lasts for about 2-3 hours and looks something like this:

 - pad work with trainer lasting 4-6 rounds of 5 minute duration

 - bag work 5 rounds of 5 minute duration